einzige/sections_rails/README.md

 It does the right thing in all circumstances: In development mode, it inserts the individual assets.
 In production mode, it inserts the assets to the main _application.js_ bundle.

+The gem source comes with a bundled example Rails app in the _demo/_ directory.
+It provides a working example of a section in action in _views/demos/index.html.erb_.

 # Installation